jtan052/Block-Breaker/README.md

 # Block-Breaker
-A repository containing the products of videogames and tutorials created in the "Complete C# Unity Developer 2D: Learn to Code Making Games" course  Created by Ben Tristem, GameDev.tv Team, Rick Davidson
+A repository containing the product of Section 5 in the "Complete C# Unity Developer 2D: Learn to Code Making Games" course  Created by Ben Tristem, GameDev.tv Team, Rick Davidson
 Block Breaker is a classic game in which the player bounces a ball with a mouse-controlled paddle in order to break blocks laid about in various assortments.